 Our past Repair Cafés have been very successful with volunteers fixing dozens of items and sharing their knowledge around everything from darning a sock to re-wiring a kettle.
-Join us on August 18th at the Overbrook Community Centre from 11am until 4pm (item registration ends at 3pm).
-Overbrook Day celebrations will be happening at the same location between 11am and 3pm, so expect a busy day with a free BBQ, Bike Rodeo, activities and crafts for children, youth, and families, sports, music, and more!
+Join us on Saturday January 18th at Makerspace North from 10am until 3pm (item registration ends at 2pm).
+It is a great day to come out and learn more about the Ottawa Tool Library and our community!

 Some things to know about Repair Café:

 Please bring only one item to be fixed, as time and space are limited.
-You may register your item, on a first come, first served basis, to be fixed between 11am and 3pm.
+You may register your item, on a first come, first served basis, to be fixed between 10am and 2pm (the last hour of the day is just for fixing).
 If your item is missing a piece or needs a replacement part, please bring that as well.

 Everyone is welcome at this free event, there will be activities for the little ones, coffee and snacks, and lots of people to meet and chat with.